 5. What is a one-sentence synopsis of the book?

-On the eve of her wingtest, sixteen-year-old Kirit Densira saves herself from the invisible predator that plagues her home above the clouds, but now nothing can protect her from the secret society that rules her city.
+On the eve of her wingtest, seventeen-year-old Kirit Densira saves herself from the invisible predator that plagues her home above the clouds, but now nothing can protect her from the secret society that rules her city.

 6. Will your book be self-published or represented by an agency?

 I will be seeking agency representation for Bone Arrow, Glass Tooth.
 I am represented by Russell Galen and Rachel Kory of Scovil, Galen, Gosh Literary.
 (Updated May 19, 2013)

 7. How long did it take you to write the first draft of the manuscript?

 I wrote the first draft of Bone Arrow in six weeks.
 It poured out of me.
 After taking a close look at the plot with my roommate and several friends at Taos Toolbox late one night, I ripped out the middle of the plot, and rewrote it.
 That took eight more weeks.